Gabriel's Notebook

 The birth and evolution of their individual societies will be left to in the larger sections for the Celestials, Demons and Mortals, and for timelines.

 The war was brought to a sudden close with the appearance of the Golden Cage, which forced a peace of sorts on the land again.
-The full story of the the Cage's creationm remains a mystery to the general population, though it seems strongly tied to Peydin Kalil.
+Summoned by the Creators of the Cage, its full origin and how it was created remains a mystery.
+The face of the Creators, and the only known member, was the first archmage, Peydin Kalil.

 In time, due to a combination of the Golden Cage and Gaean's increased capacity to block intruders, the conflict settled into The Silent War.

 However, the war had permanently changed all three Realms.
-Mortals had gained two additional branch races, the children of mortals and their powerful neighbors, and had unlocked their own latent magical and psionic abilities.
+Mortals had gained two additional branch races (which eventually evolved into three).
+The children of mortals and their powerful neighbors, and had unlocked their own latent magical and psionic abilities.
 Soon, they also found themselves drawn into the cycle of the Chosen, for better or worse.

 Outworlders Arrive